bemasc/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 ## Using resolvers of intermediate reputation

 If the determined reputation is a binary "definitely trustworthy" or "definitely malicious", the client's recommended action is clear.
 However, intermediate trust levels are also possible (e.g. "probably safe", "newly launched").
-In these cases there are some options clients can consider.
+In these cases there are some options clients can consider:

-The client can simply decline to the use the encrypted service.
+* The client can simply decline to the use the encrypted service.
 In this case, unless there is another option, the client will fall back to Do53.

-The client can ask the user about specific domain names that appear in the certificate.
+* The client can ask the user about a specific domain names that appear in the certificate.
 These names might be recognizable to the user, e.g. as that of an ISP.
 It's also possible to present more details about why a Resolver Identity lacks some element of reputation.

-The client can also use the encrypted service for a limited time, as a means of mitigating interception attacks.
-For example, if the client limiting the DDR response TTL to 5 minutes, this ensures that any attacker can continue to monitor queries for at most 5 minutes after they have left the local network.
+* The client can use the encrypted service for a limited time, as a means of mitigating interception attacks.
+For example, if the client limits the DDR response TTL to 5 minutes, this ensures that any attacker can continue to redirect queries for at most 5 minutes after they have left the local network.

 # Management of local blocking functionality